karthikb351/karthikb351/_posts/2023-12-09-the-hex-project.md

 We want to have something interesting happening every weeknight.
 In our experience, getting people to do something regularly after work is the key to making it a part of their lives and schedules.

 We're tired of the default social hangout being a bar or pub.
 It's noisy, it's expensive, it's repetitive.
-We want to push more people to try new things, help them meet new people, and have a richer, fuller life as a result.
+We want you to try new things, help you meet new people, and have a richer, fuller life as a result.

 You deserve a better answer to when friends ask you what you do outside of work.